The Kawanishi Genji Festival celebrates the classic work of Japanese literature Tale of Genji, by 11th century author Murasaki Shikibu.

 The highlight is a parade that features various characters dressed in Heian period garb — considered to be the height of classical Japanese culture.
 Genji himself (or is it a woman?) is the highlight of the procession atop a white horse.

 Kawanishi is in Hyogo Prefecture, just north of Osaka.
 To get to the festival from Osaka, take a Hankyu-Takarazuka Line express train from Osaka’s Hankyu-Umeda station in the direction of Takurazaka for Kawanishi Noseguchi Station.
-The journey takes 20 minutes and costs ¥270.
-Both Kawanishi City Hall and Kisera Kawanishi Seseragi Park are within a 10-minute walk from the train station.
+The journey takes 20 minutes.
+Both Kawanishi City Hall and Kisera Kawanishi Seseragi Park are within a 10-minute walk of the train station.